 To spice things up even more, the storytelling can be in the form of a puppet show where the puppets could be anything from dolls to characters made out of newspaper, crepe paper or clay.

 For example, washing clothes involves putting the detergent in the detergent tray, putting the clothes in the washer and lastly running the dryer.
 This helps kids understand that being part of all household chores can be fun, easy and helpful.
-While playing these games, your child can practice 1000’s of math & coding puzzles
+While playing these games, your child can practice 1000’s of math & english tracing puzzles

 Young chefs are all the rage now-a-days.
 Kids are much more capable that what adults peg them to be.
 They can help out with baking mixing and decorating.
 Fun-shaped cookies, decorative cupcakes and home-made chocolates are easy to make with kids.